-The begonia is a beautiful perennial flowering plant, steeped in a rich and interesting history.
+The begonia is a beautiful perennial flowering plant steeped in a rich and exciting history.
 They make a fabulous addition to any garden and will happily grow in pots, beds, hanging baskets, and more.
-They’re also an excellent gifting bloom and grace many elegant floral arrangements.
-Here we’ll take you through everything you need to know about the begonia flower history, origins, meaning, symbolism, and how to care for these exquisite blooms at home.
+They’re also excellent for gifting flowers and grace many elegant floral arrangements.
+Here we’ll take you through everything you need to know about the begonia flower’s history, origins, meaning, and symbolism.

 Begonia Flower – The Essentials

 The begonia flower has a rich history and a variety of meanings.
 Begonias are traditionally symbolic of uniqueness, harmony, gratitude, or caution.
 In addition, begonias of different colors come with their own importance.
 These subtropical flowers can be given on an anniversary, as a congratulatory gift, or as a way to say “thank you” to someone.
 They are also used in spiritual ceremonies to symbolize purity.

 History & Origins

 The begonia is a colorful flower with an equally colorful history.
 Native to regions of South America and East Asia, it was discovered by French botanist Charles Plumier in the early 1700s.